pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 second edition.
-The reprint cost is less than the first cost of the first edition of a book provided plates are made from the type, or the photo-offset metal sheets&nbsp;{%- include pagebreak.html canvas=294 -%}&nbsp;preserved for a second run.
+The reprint cost is less than the first cost of the first edition of a book provided plates are made from the type, or the photo-offset metal sheets {% include pagebreak.html canvas=294 %} preserved for a second run.
 But the reprint cost in book manufacture, regardless of these economies, is always substantial.
 In microcopying large footages the reprint cost is nil.
 No special expense is incurred in production if, when 10,000 feet